Peru: 21st century

-On 28 July 2021, Pedro Castillo was sworn in as the new president of Peru after a narrow win in a tightly contested run-off election.
+On 28 July 2021, Castillo was sworn in as the new president of Peru after a narrow win in a tightly contested run-off election.
 That same year, Peru celebrated the bicentenary of independence.
-Castillo faced multiple impeachment votes during his presidency from the right-wing controlled Congress and on 7 December 2022, just hours before Congress was set to begin a third impeachment effort, Castillo tried to prevent this by attempting to dissolve the opposition-controlled legislature and create an "exceptional emergency government."
-In response, Congress quickly held an emergency session on the same day, during which it voted 101–6 (with 10 abstentions) to remove Castillo from office and replace him with Vice President Dina Boluarte.
-She became the country's first female president.
-Castillo was arrested after trying to flee to the Mexican embassy and was charged with the crime of rebellion.
+From the beginning of his presidency, Castillo was targeted by the right-wing Congress, whom made it clear that they wanted to remove him from office by impeachment and attempted to remove him multiple times.
+On 7 December 2022, just hours before Congress was set to begin a third impeachment effort, Castillo accused Congress of obstruction and of creating a "congressional dictatorship" to serve oligopolistic businesses, deciding to attempt dissolving the opposition-controlled legislature to an "exceptional emergency government."
+In response, Congress quickly held an emergency session on the same day, voting to remove Castillo from office and replace him with Vice President Dina Boluarte, who became the country's first female president.
+Castillo was arrested while dropping off his family at the Mexican embassy and was charged with the crime of rebellion.

 The Boluarte government proved unpopular as she allied herself with the right-wing Congress and the military, betraying her constituents.
 This resentment led to the 2022–2023 Peruvian political protests, which sought the removal of Boluarte and Congress, immediate general elections and the writing of a new constitution.
 Authorities responded to the protests violently, with the Ayacucho massacre and Juliaca massacre occurring at this time, resulting with the most violence experienced in the nation in over two decades.
 The strong response by the political elite in Lima raised concerns that they sought to establish an authoritarian or civilian-military government.
-On 10 October 2025, Peru’s congress removed President Dina Boluarte from office and Jose Jeri was sworn in as Peru’s interim president.
+On 10 October 2025, Peru's congress removed President Dina Boluarte from office and Jose Jeri was sworn in as Peru's interim president.
+In February 2026, the Congress voted to remove interim president José Jerí from office.
+Following his ousting, José María Balcázar was elected as the new interim president to lead the country until the general elections scheduled for April 12, 2026.

+In the first round of the 2026 general election, Keiko Fujimori and Roberto Sánchez advanced to the second round after ballot counting delays.
+In Peru's Congress, Fujimori's Popular Force emerged as the single-largest party in both chambers.
+The second round, held on 7 June, saw another tight contest, with Fujimori emerging as the victor after weeks of counting.
+On 28 July 2026, Keiko Fujimori was sworn in as Peru’s president.